 How to spend a weekend in Glasgow: Itinerary

 Pre disclaimer I’ve never been one for rigid itineraries or days planned by the hour.
-I’ve learned that one person’s travel style is another woman’s nightmare throughout my many years of navigating somewhat haphazardly around the globe.
-To appease both the planners and the messy action takers I’m going to provide you with an in-depth overview of how to spend a weekend in Glasgow.
+Throughout my many years of navigating somewhat haphazardly around the globe, I’ve learned that one person’s travel style is another woman’s nightmare.
+To appease both the planners and the messy action takers I’m going to provide you with an in-depth overview of what to do see, and eat so you can plan a weekend in Glasgow freestyle,

 This guide is packed with my years of knowledge from both living in and visiting the city.
 And yup, you can bet it’s going to feature some insider tips and secrets.
 However, what you won’t find here is an hour by hour breakdown.
 Instead, you’ll have the freedom to choose your own adventure as you see fit.